wethod/learning-center-staging/content/glossary/index.md

 * If ratio is **lower than 1**: last week an hour of work led to a project's progress lower than one hour.
 This means that project advanced slower than expected.

 *The perfect managed project has a constant RRI of 1*.

+### Wasted Hours
+Wasted hours are generated when one of the following conditions is true:

+* A person is planned on the project A but he/she doesn't work on that project at all;
+* A person is planned on the project A but he/she works on the project B instead and the project B has a non chargeable [job order category]({{< relref "settings/index.md#company" >}}).